-Both Muse and GoDeeper need a sample of your baseline normal consciousness brainwaves.
+Both Mesa and GoDeeper need a sample of your baseline normal consciousness brainwaves.
 Both apps use the difference between your baseline brainwaves and your meditation brainwaves to measure your depth of meditation.
 For example, some people naturally have more alpha or beta thus calibration allows us to take that into account when measuring depth.

 Muse requires a fresh calibration sample every session.
 GoDeeper records your baseline and uses it for every meditation session.
 A single, stable baseline has several benefits: